shrinerb/shrine-tus-demo/README.md

   downloaded before they become available again to serve other requests.

-* If you're on Heroku or otherwise have a timeout configured for your workers, the request might time out before the file manages to get fully downloaded.
+* If you're on Heroku or otherwise have a timeout configured for your workers, the request might time out before the file manages to get fully downloaded, depending on the size of the file and network conditions.

 * If your permanent storage is of the same kind as the tus storage, the file can potentially be copied much faster by using features of that storage.
-For example, if both tus server and your app use Amazon S3 storage, you could issue a S3 COPY request to the permanent location, thus avoiding having to download and reupload the file.
+For example, if both tus server and your app use Amazon S3 storage, you could issue a S3 COPY request to the permanent location, thus avoiding having to download and re-upload the file.

 The simplest approach is to configure the tus storage inside your main app (if it's not already), and rely on the common interface of all tus storages.
-That way the code is the same regardless of which storage the tus server uses, and how that storage saves uploaded files.
+That way the code is the same regardless of which storage the tus server uses or how that storage saves uploaded files.

 ```rb